am2998/i-use-arch-BTW/README.md

 > The script generates an install log file named `result.log` in the current directory.

 > **Note** ⚠️
-> Timeshift and Pika Backup need to be configured after install in order to snapshot and backup your sistem.
+> Timeshift need to be configured after install in order to snapshot and backup your sistem.

 ## Script Details